 - Serve with warm marinara sauce.
 (I use our favorite sauce from the grocery store and warm it up in the microwave.
 I place the sauce in a microwave safe bowl and heat at 15 second increments until it is warm enough.)marinara sauce, served warm

-Update Note: This recipe was originally posted earlier in 2018, but was published again in 2020 to include step by step directions and new photos.
+Update Note: This recipe was originally posted earlier in 2018, but was published again in 2022 to include step-by-step directions, some optional additions, and new photos.